cpressey/LCF-style-ND/README.md

 these are binary operators we assume they have attributes called `lhs` and `rhs` containing their child nodes.

-Unlike our proof objects, the representation of propositional formulas will not be hidden from client code.
+Unlike our theorem objects, the representation of propositional formulas will not be hidden from client code.
 In fact it will be useful for client code to manipulate propositional formulas as much as it likes.